rauricus/Bookfinder/README.md

     * The book titles in the book titles dictionary could come from EDITIONS in OpenLibrary, as those titles would be localized.
 This is due to many entries in OL being stored in English by default, but then their EDITIONS contain the actual, localized title.
 We can extract this in the future - it's too complex for now.

 ## Next steps
-* Look up books using the cleaned text.
+* Look up book titles using a better source for German books.
+Or maybe only books that are more likely to be sold in Switzerland.
+We do get good titles sometimes, but then can't find those in the book title data set.

 We can always improve text area detection and OCR later on.
 For now, it's more important to implement the whole pipeline to validate the approach.